Why I Need a Essex County DUI Drug Defense Lawyer

 Many people are surprised to learn that they can be convicted of DWI without ever taking a sip of an alcoholic beverage.
 This is because New Jersey’s DWI statute covers not only operation while under the influence of alcohol, it also covers impairment that is caused by drugs.
 What you may also find surprising is that motorists can be convicted of DWI not just for being influenced by illicit drugs like cocaine or heroin, but also for prescription medication as well.
-These laws can be extremely confusing, and we encourage you to speak with a Hackensack DWI defense lawyer as quickly as possible.
+These laws can be extremely confusing, and we encourage you to speak with a Essex County or Morristown DWI drug defense lawyer as quickly as possible.

 How Driving Under the Influence of Drugs is Proven in New Jersey